wethod/learning-center-staging/content/alerts/index.md

 This alert is shown to the manager of a project which has future planned resources but hasn't an approved [budget]({{< relref "budget/index.md#budget" >}})

 The planned resources show that the project is active but the budget is not approved, so the alert remind you to approve it as soon as possible.
-You cannot plan resources if you haven't a budget which gives you the right to do it.
+You cannot plan resources if you haven't a budget which gives you the right to do it, as a consequence **you should increase your budget.**

 ### Non Chargeable / Budget Final Net Price

-This alert is shown to the manager of a non chargeable project which has a final net price greater than zero. this is a paradox because non chargeable project can't have revenues by definition.
+This alert is shown to the manager of a non chargeable project which has a final net price greater than zero.
+This is a paradox because non chargeable project can't have revenues by definition.

 {{< note title="Note" >}}
 It depends on:

-* project type and project budget,
+* project type and project budget

 * chargeable project

 * budget/final net price
-{{< /note >}}

 ### Empty Planning